Alfason-Group/CentOS-Installation/README.md

     Download CentOS ISO: Visit the CentOS website and download the ISO file for the CentOS version you want to install.
 ## Step 3: Create a New Virtual Machine

-Open VirtualBox: Launch VirtualBox and click on the "Machine" button and a drop-down will appear.
+Open VirtualBox: Launch VirtualBox and click the "Machine" button and a drop-down will appear.

 ![vbox 00](https://github.com/user-attachments/assets/26490bfd-4a04-42ac-90c6-bb26b1220f3b)